cdk8s-team/cdk8s/docs/plus/cronjob.md

 The cronjob construct also validates some of the properties so that the manifest created works as expected.

 * You cannot pass `startingDeadline` property value less that 10 seconds.
-This is because the Kubernetes CronJobController checks things every 10 seconds and if the value passed is less than 10 then the jobs would not be scheduled.
+This is because the Kubernetes CronJobController checks things every 10 seconds and if the value passed is less than that then the jobs would not be scheduled.

 * `ttlAfterFinished` job property limits the lifetime of a job that has finished execution.
-You cannot pass the `ttlAfterFinished` property with any/both of the `successfulJobsRetained` and `failedJobsRetained` property since this would not let retention of jobs work in a expected manner.
+You cannot pass the `ttlAfterFinished` property with any/both of the `successfulJobsRetained` and `failedJobsRetained` property since this would not let retention of jobs work in an expected manner.